-This device complies with part 15 of the FCC rules and ISED rules.
+This device complies with part 15 of the FCC rules.
 Its operation is subject to the following two conditions:

 - 1. This device may not cause harmful interference. - 2.
 This device must accept any interference received, including interference that may cause undesired operation.